dannypsnl/rocket/readme.md

 - Mount receive a prefix route and a routes.Handler to handle route.
 ##### Note
 - Base route can't put parameters part.
 That is illegal route.
+- You can use fmt.Print to get serialize state of rocket.
+Because I implement String method for it.